thomasdondorf/puppeteer-cluster/README.md

   });
 ```

+#### event: 'queue'
+- <[Object]|undefined>
+- <[function]|undefined>

+Emitted when a task is queued via [Cluster.queue] or [Cluster.execute].
+The first argument is the object containing the data (if any data is provided).
+The second argument is the queued function (if any).
+In case only a function is provided via [Cluster.queue] or [Cluster.execute], the first argument will be undefined.
+If only data is provided, the second argument will be undefined.

 #### Cluster.launch(options)
 - `options` <[Object]> Set of configurable options for the cluster.
 Can have the following fields:
   - `concurrency` <*Cluster.CONCURRENCY_PAGE*|*Cluster.CONCURRENCY_CONTEXT*|*Cluster.CONCURRENCY_BROWSER*|ConcurrencyImplementation> The chosen concurrency model.
 See [Concurreny models](#concurreny-models) for more information.
 Defaults to `Cluster.CONCURRENCY_CONTEXT`.
 Alternatively you can provide a class implementing `ConcurrencyImplementation`.